Course Listing

 - Online

 Bridges academic theory with field-based learning.
 Working with local agencies in the community, students combine field experience with reflective practice.
 Students interview for various placements identified by the School of Business, or if approved by the School of Business, students may secure their own learning opportunity.
-Prerequisite: A minimum 72% cumulative average; 12.0 university credits of which 5.0 must be ADMN credits, or 12.0 university credits of which 4.0 must be ECON credits and 2.0 of which must be ADMN credits; and permission of course administrator.
-Open only to students in the Business Administration program (BBA or joint major) or the single-major Honours program in Economics.
+The application deadline for Fall term placements is July 15; for Winter term placements the deadline is October 15; for Summer term placements the deadline is March 15.
+Prerequisite: A minimum 72% cumulative average and 12.0 university credits of which 5.0 must be ADMN credits, or 12.0 university credits of which 4.0 must be ECON credits and 2.0 of which must be ADMN credits; or permission of director.
+Open only to students in the Business Administration program (BBA or joint-major) or the single-major Honours program in Economics.
 Not open to co-op students.
 Not open to students with credit for ADMN 3870H.

 Cross-listed: ADMN-4870H